Is Sized Typing for Coq Practical?: Introduction

-We can then assign \texttt{minus} the type $\texttt{Nat}^\iota \to \texttt{Nat} \to \texttt{Nat}^\iota$.
-The fact that we can assign it a type indicates that it will terminate, and the $\iota$ annotations indicate that the function preserves the size of its first argument.
-Then \texttt{div} uses only the type of \texttt{minus} to successfully type check, not requiring its body.
-Furthermore, being type-based and not syntax-based, replacing \texttt{| O, \_ => n} with \texttt{| O, \_ => O} does not affect the type of \texttt{minus} or the typeability of \texttt{div}.
+We can then assign \coqinline{minus} the type $\text{Nat}^\upsilon \to \text{Nat} \to \text{Nat}^\upsilon$.
+The fact that we can assign it a type indicates that it will terminate, and the $\upsilon$ annotations indicate that the function preserves the size of its first argument.
+Then \coqinline{div} uses only the type of \coqinline{minus} to successfully type check, not requiring its body.
+Furthermore, being type-based and not syntax-based, replacing \coqinline{| O, _ => n} with \coqinline{| O, _ => O} doesn't affect the type of \coqinline{minus} or the typeability of \coqinline{div}.
 Similarly, some other \cofixpoints that preserve the size of arguments in ways that aren't syntactically obvious may be typed to be size preserving, expanding the set of terminating and productive functions that can be accepted.
+Finally, if additional expressivity is needed, rather than using syntactic hacks like inlining, we could take the semantic approach of enriching the size algebra.